 Provides Colorado child welfare caseworkers and supervisors with the tools to enable them to advocate for the educational needs of children in the child welfare system.
 Also see the manual.
 (PDF - 10,066 KB)

-Make a Difference in a Child's Life: A Manual for Helping Children and Youth Get What They Need in School: Advocating for Children and Youth Who Are Out of Home or in Foster Care (PDF - 4,750 KB)
+Make a Difference in a Child's Life: A Manual for Helping Children and Youth Get What They Need in School (PDF - 4,750 KB)

 Covers basic education rights, special education law, discipline, and resources for young people transitioning to adulthood, including a guide to Washington State and Federal education law.